FXOpen

 Before we move on to identifying and trading the ABCD pattern, it’s worth explaining why you might want to consider using it.
 Here are a few reasons traders favour the ABCD pattern:

-• It’s versatile and works for stocks, commodities, and cryptocurrencies*, not just Forex trading.
+- It’s versatile and works for stocks, commodities, and cryptocurrencies*, not just forex trading.

-• It can form the basis of a working trading strategy if used correctly alongside other forms of technical analysis.
+- It can form the basis of a working trading strategy if used correctly alongside other forms of technical analysis.

-How to Identify an ABCD Trading Pattern
+How Traders Identify an ABCD Trading Pattern

 The first step in finding ABCDs is to look for that classic zig-zag shape.
 Once you’ve found one, it’s time to apply Fibonacci ratios to confirm the pattern.
 If you’re struggling, you can consider using pre-made ABCD pattern indicators or scanners to help your eyes get used to spotting them.
+You can find one in the TickTrader trading platform by FXOpen.

 The ABCD pattern requires that the BC leg is between a 38.2% to 78.6% retracement of AB, ideally between 61.8% and 78.6%.
-This means that if you put a Fibonacci retracement tool at A and B, then C should be between 0.382 and 0.786.
+This means that if you put a Fibonacci retracement tool at A and B, C should be between 0.382 and 0.786.

 While it can be tempting to start trading based on these conditions, you’ll find that, in practice, identifying point D can be trickier than it seems.
 That’s why traders typically use Fibonacci ratios, key levels, candlestick patterns, and higher timeframe convergence to confirm their entries, which we will touch on shortly.

-Trading the ABCD Pattern
+ABCD Pattern Examples

 Note that the ratios won’t always be perfect, so allowing for slight variability above or below the defined ratios is acceptable.

-The Bullish ABCD
+Bullish ABCD Pattern

-• The AB leg should be between the high A and low B.
+- The AB leg should be between the high A and low B.

-• The BC bullish retracement should be between the low B and high C, which is below the high A.
+- The BC bullish retracement should be between the low B and high C, which is below the high A.

-• The CD leg should be between the high C and low D.
+- The CD leg should be between the high C and low D.

-• BC is a 38.2% to 78.6% retracement of AB, preferably between 61.8% and 78.6%.
+- BC is a 38.2% to 78.6% retracement of AB, preferably between 61.8% and 78.6%.

-• CD is a 127.2% to 161.8% extension of BC.
+- CD is a 127.2% to 161.8% extension of BC.

 Entry: Traders set a buy order at D.